labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step2.md

         print(item)
 ```

-In this code:

-- The `consumer` decorator automatically advances the generator to its first `yield` statement, making it ready to receive values.
+Now, let's break down this code.
+The `consumer` is a decorator.
+A decorator is a function that takes another function as an argument, adds some functionality to it, and then returns the modified function.
+In this case, the `consumer` decorator automatically moves the generator to its first `yield` statement.
+This is important because it makes the generator ready to receive values.

-- The `printer()` coroutine receives values via `yield` and prints them.
+The `printer()` coroutine is defined with the `@consumer` decorator.
+Inside the `printer()` function, we have an infinite `while` loop.
+The `item = yield` statement is where the magic happens.
+It pauses the execution of the coroutine and waits to receive a value.
+When a value is sent to the coroutine, it resumes execution and prints the received value.

 ## Adding Exception Handling to the Coroutine

-Now, let's modify the `printer()` coroutine to handle exceptions.
-Update the `printer()` function in `cofollow.py` as follows:
+Now, we're going to modify the `printer()` coroutine to handle exceptions.
+We'll update the `printer()` function in `cofollow.py` like this:

 ```python
 @consumer